plaid/ai-coding-toolkit/rules/transactions_guide.md

 This document references Plaid's official documentation using markdown links.

+> [!WARNING]
+This guide is designed to be used for the purpose of building a sample Plaid integration with the use of AI coding tools.
+You are solely responsible for ensuring the correctness, legality, security, privacy, and compliance of your own app and Plaid integration.
+This guide is provided under the MIT license and is provided as-is and without warranty of any kind.

 ## Prerequisites

 Before starting the integration, check with the user and make sure: